Railways collect Rs 67.3 million from ticketless passengers

-“Around 51,347 passengers found travelling without tickets in different trains and collected the said amount from them which is deposited in the official bank account of the department,” sources in the Ministry told APP.
+“Around 51,347 passengers found traveling without tickets in different trains and collected the said amount from them, which is deposited in the official bank account of the department,” sources in the Ministry told APP.

-They said that it was not for the first time that action was taken at a large scale against ticketless passengers, adding that these types of crackdown had took place on daily basis.
+They said that it was not the first time that action was taken on a large scale against ticket-less passengers, adding that these types of crackdowns had taken place daily.

-The sources said that ticketless travelling was illegal and those persons who caught without ticket are charged ticket price for the whole journey of the train besides penalty.
-Those who do not pay are handed over to Railways police.
+The sources said that ticketless traveling was illegal, and those who were caught without a ticket were charged a ticket price for the whole journey of the train besides the penalty.
+Those who do not pay are handed over to the railway police.

 To a question, they said that Pakistan Railways Police claimed to have arrested a total of 3,843 accused due to their involvement in violations of rules and laws and also registered some 3,563 cases against them in eight Railways divisions over one year.